nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu May 04 2023)
+### Joke of the day (Fri May 05 2023)
 <!-- joke -->
->Chuck Norris does not code in cycles, he codes in strikes.
+>After returning from World War 2 unscrathed, Bob Dole was congratulated by Chuck Norris with a handshake.
+The rest is history.
 <!-- /joke -->

-*Last update: Thu, 04 May 2023 00:40:44 GMT*
+*Last update: Fri, 05 May 2023 00:38:10 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)